Gizmooa/ImageRecognition/README.md

 # ImageRecognition in OSRS

 ### About the project
 First of all, this is a beginner project and the first time I have worked with computer vision.
-The foundation of the project is based on guides from "Learn Code By Gaming" at YouTube, and has been very helpful.
+The foundation of the project is based on guides from "Learn Code By Gaming" on YouTube, and has been very helpful.
 In this project you'll find two folders; HSVDetection and cascadeHSVAgent.

 ##### HSVDetection
 HSVDetection is purely meant for detection.
 Given a window name, needle image and a HSVFilter, it will draw rectangles on top of every object with a confidentiality of more than 50%.
 (In this case it will draw rectangles on every Copper Ore in OSRS)